Canthv0/RobustCloudCommand/README.md

 ## PARAMETER ManualThrottle
 Manual delay of X number of milliseconds to sleep between each cmdlets call.
-Should only be used if the AutomaticThrottle isn't working to introduce sufficent delay to prevent Micro Delays
+Should only be used if the AutomaticThrottle isn't working to introduce sufficient delay to prevent Micro Delays

 ## PARAMETER NonInteractive
 Suppresses output to the screen.
 All output will still be in the log file.